DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

-about the gendering of activities and domains within traditional Aboriginal societies in terms of separate spheres with complementary functional roles.[^119] In her landmark review, ‘Gender and Aboriginal society’, anthropologist Francesca Merlan observes how remote northern Australian Indigenous social contexts are characterized by ‘the frequently found Aboriginal tendency toward dualism—insistence ideologically and practically upon some degree of male-female separatism’.[^120] Anthropologists and others have described the gendering of activities and domains within traditional Aboriginal
+about the gendering of activities and domains within traditional Aboriginal societies in terms of separate spheres with complementary functional roles.[^119] In her landmark review, ‘Gender and Aboriginal Society’, anthropologist Francesca Merlan observes how remote northern Australian Indigenous social contexts are characterized by ‘the frequently found Aboriginal tendency toward dualism – insistence ideologically and practically upon some degree of male-female separatism’.[^120] Anthropologists and others have described the gendering of activities and domains within traditional Aboriginal